The Good Place Boss Reveals Where Eleanor and Company Are in Season 3

-It’s been five months now since The Good Place left us dangling on a cliffhanger — but finally, showrunner Michael Schur has thrown us a lifeline.
+It’s been four months now since The Good Place left us dangling on a cliffhanger — but finally, showrunner Michael Schur has thrown us a lifeline.

 In a new interview with Alan Sepinwall for Rolling Stone, Schur answers the burning question that fans of NBC’s afterlife comedy have been pondering since February’s Season 2 finale: Did Michael actually send Eleanor and her Good Place companions back to Earth, or was that just another simulation?
 “The four of them are straight-up back on Earth, in a new timeline where they didn’t die,” Schur reveals, adding that “a lot of the progress they have made as people has been sort of theoretical… it seemed like a natural move to send them back to a time before they made that progress, and to use the idea of nearly dying to test their ability to improve.”